-Before you can begin creating your lead scoring strategy, you need to know who your ideal lead is.
-While you may have already identified who your target audience is, an ideal lead will be someone who has already engaged with your brand and is ready to make a purchase.
-Not only should your ideal lead fit within the expectations of your target audience, but they should have also performed some task or action that connects them with your company.
+Before you can begin creating your lead scoring strategy, you need to know who your ideal leads are.
+While you may have already identified who your target audience is, an ideal lead is a little different.
+This is someone who has already engaged with your brand and is closer to being ready to make a purchase.
+They should fit within your target audience, but they should have also performed at least one task or action that indicates their interest in your company.

-To identify your ideal lead, you want to take a look at the behaviors of your existing customers and clients.
+To identify your ideal lead, you'll want to take a look at the behaviors of your existing customers and clients (and talk to them directly if possible).
 Look for any common criteria between them, including specific events, triggers, or actions that may have encouraged them to finally make a purchase.
-This can include everything from being exposed to a certain piece of content to being on your email subscription list for a set period of time.
+This can include everything from being exposed to a certain piece of content to being on your email subscription list.

-You'll also want to make a list of requirements that your leads must meet to become a customer, including any age or location restrictions that may prevent them from purchasing.
-This can help you rule out any leads who may have found their way to your brand but can't actually buy from you, suchas someone who signed up for your emails but lives across the country.
+You'll also want to make a list of requirements that your leads must meet to become customers, including any age or location restrictions that may prevent them from purchasing.
+This can help you rule out leads who may have found their way to your brand but can't actually buy from you, such as someone who signed up for your emails but lives across the country from your local business.

 Step 2: Assign Scoring Points to Different Actions

-Once you know who your ideal lead is, you want to consider the various actions and behaviors they may carry out on their journey to become a customer.
-These activities can include everything from reading a blog post to attending a webinar.
-They can also include small tasks, such as liking a company post on Facebook or Twitter.
+Once you know who your ideal lead is, you want to consider the various actions and behaviors they may carry out on their journey to becoming a customer.
+These activities can include everything from reading blog posts to attending webinars.
+They can also include small moments of engagement, such as liking a company post on Facebook or Twitter.

 Make a list of as many different actions you can think of.
-You'll then want to assign different points depending on what that action is.
-Activities that bring the lead closer to becoming a customer should be given more points, while smaller tasks that ultimately mean very little should only be assigned a few points.
-You can also assign negative behaviors, such as unsubscribing from your email list, with negative points.
-The deeper the client is in the buyer's journey, the more the points for an action should be worth.
+You'll then want to assign different points depending on how powerful that action is.
+Activities that bring the lead closer to becoming a customer should be given more points, while simpler actions that ultimately mean very little should only be assigned a few points (because they still indicate some interest).
+The deeper the client is in the buyer's journey, the more the points their typical actions at that point should be worth.
+You can also assign negative points to unwanted behaviors, such as unsubscribing from your email list.

-These points add a bit of a gamification element to your sales process.

-As the lead performs more actions, they attract or lose more points.
+As a lead performs actions, they attract or lose points.
 The more points they acquire, the more prepared they are to make a sale.
-Monitoring how your leads are performing different actions and accumulating points can allow you to see if someone is moving quickly through the buyer's journey or if they're taking their time to get to know your brand.
-This example from Market Net Services shows you how you can monitor the score of your various leads.
+Monitoring how well your leads are performing different actions and accumulating points can enable you to see if individuals are moving quickly through the buyer's journey, if they're taking their time to get to know your brand first, or if they're failing to make progress.
+This example from Market Net Services shows you how you can monitor the scores of your various leads:

 Each similar piece of content does not need to be given the same point value.
-While generic blogs or videos can be given the same number of points, you'll want to give high-performing content more weight.
-For example, if you have a guide or post that frequently converts new customers and clients, it may deserve more points.
+While generic blogs or videos can be assigned the same number of points, you'll want to give high-performing content more weight.
+For example, if you have a guide or post that frequently converts new customers and clients, it may deserve a higher value.
 However, you'll want to constantly evaluate how well those pieces are performing to ensure they're still delivering results.
-If the post becomes outdated or less effective, reduce the weight it holds.

 Step 3: Set Your Sales-Ready Threshold

-The final step in creating your lead scoring strategy is to assign the sales-ready threshold for your leads.
-This number is a number of points your leads should have accumulated before they're ready to make a purchase.
-How they accumulated those points and the timeframe to gather those points doesn't really matter, but ideally, your client will meet the threshold through exploring content, engaging with your brand, and researching your company.
+The final step in creating your lead scoring strategy is to assign a sales-ready threshold for your leads.
+This is a set number of points your leads will typically have accumulated before they're ready to make a purchase.
+How they gathered those points and how long it took can vary, but ideally your leads will meet the threshold through exploring content, engaging with your brand, and researching your company.

-Once a lead reaches this threshold, they're likely either to purchase on their own or they can be contacted by a sales representative.
-Because they're already well-versed in what solutions your company offers, waiting until they reach the sales-ready threshold ensures you're not being too pushy with your sales approach.
-Instead, they'll be more likely to be open and receptive from sales assistance.
+Once a lead reaches this threshold, they're likely to purchase on their own, and they're also in the right frame of mind to be contacted by a sales representative.
+Since these leads are already well-versed in what solutions your company offers, waiting until they reach the sales-ready threshold ensures that you're not being too pushy with your approach.
+Instead, they'll be more likely to be open and receptive.

-When creating your sales-ready threshold, you want to consider how you've weighted the points for different actions.
-Setting your sales-ready threshold too low can cause you to reach out to leads before they're truly ready to purchase.
-If you set it too high, you may be ignoring the needs of potential customers ready to buy.
-You need to find the appropriate middle ground so you're approaching leads right when they're ready to buy.
+When determining your sales-ready threshold, you'll want to consider how you've weighted the points for different actions.
+Setting your threshold too low can cause you to reach out to leads before they're truly ready to purchase.
+If you set it too high, you may be ignoring the needs of potential customers who are ready to buy.
+You need to find the appropriate middle ground, so you're approaching leads at the right moment.

-Your sales-ready threshold may change, so it's important to constantly evaluate whether or not you're reaching out at the right time.
+Your sales-ready threshold may change over time, so it's important to constantly reevaluate it.
 If you find that customers are frequently purchasing on their own, you may want to lower your threshold.
-On the other hand, if your leads don't seem prepared when a sales representative reaches out, raise your sales-ready threshold.
+On the other hand, if your leads don't seem prepared when your sales representatives reaches out, it might be time to raise your sales-ready threshold.

-Using a lead scoring system can improve your rates of converting leads into customers.
-However, if you want to properly score how close your leads are to purchasing, you need to be sure your system works for you and your target audience.
+Using a lead scoring system can improve your chances of converting leads into customers.
+However, if you want to properly score how close your leads are to purchasing so you know when to contact them, you need to be sure your system is customized for you and your target audience.

-Let's recap the three steps you can use to create a lead scoring strategy:
+Let's recap the three steps you can use to create a smart lead scoring strategy:

-- Identify who your ideal lead is, including criteria they need to meet to become a customer.
+- Identify who your ideal lead is, including the criteria they need to meet in order to become a customer.

-- Assign a point amount to various behaviors and actions.
+- Assign point values to various behaviors and actions your leads will take.

-- Determine the point threshold that indicates a lead is ready to make a purchase.
+- Determine the point (or sales-ready) threshold that indicates a lead is ready to make a purchase.

-How do you think a smart lead scoring strategy will improve your sales?
+How do you think a smart lead scoring strategy will improve your sales results?
 Let us know in the comments section below!